 People with Exhibitionistic Disorder don’t usually seek treatment on their own and don’t think they have a problem until they’ve ended up in trouble with the law.
 When they’re sent to court and told they must get treatment, it’s usually the first time they think about treatment.

 It’s crucial for the individual with Exhibitionistic Disorder to attend therapy sessions on a routine in order to learn how to cope with the disorder.
-Cognitive Behavioral Therapy can be effective for the person to identify things that cause his urges, as well as teaching skills to deal with those urges in healthy ways.
+Cognitive behavioral therapy (CBT) can be effective for the person to identify things that cause his urges, as well as teaching skills to deal with those urges in healthy ways.
 This usually includes cognitive restructuring (identifying and changing the thoughts that cause the behavior), relaxation training (to lessen the exposure to impulses) and coping skills training (various ways to behave when feelings of arousal begin to happen.)

 While the disorder is considered to have a lifelong presence, an individual who’s been functioning on the job, socially and clinically without acting on his feelings and doesn’t display evidence of the urges may be recognized as in remission.